CNA-Tech/PKS-Ninja/LabGuides/Lab4-Harbor/readme.md

 </details>
 <br/>

-## Step 2: Intall OpsMan root cert on BOSH for PKS/K8s <-> Harbor communications
+## Step 2: Install OpsMan Root Cert on BOSH for PKS/K8s <-> Harbor communications

 Harbor requires HTTPS/SSL and does not support unencrypted http communications or any workaround to bypass this requirement.
 In order for a container host to push or pull images from Harbor, the environment either must reference a common CA or you must install the Harbor Root Certificate on the docker/container host as a trusted source